 “I want Wheaton to be known as a place where you can witness and be involved in the arts from a very local perspective, to highlight groups that already exist and integrate new ones,” van Balen said.
 “I want to create a look for Wheaton that is reflective of the community.”

-She says the community already celebrates the arts, from expressions as small as The Limerick Pub's songs to the culinary tours of countless ethnic restaurants and their participation in the World of Montgomery festival.
+She says the community already celebrates the arts, from expressions as small as 's songs to the culinary tours of countless ethnic restaurants and their participation in the World of Montgomery festival.